Tattwabodhini Sabha: Tattwabodhini period

 On 6 October 1839, Debendranath Tagore established Tattvaranjini Sabha which was shortly thereafter renamed the Tattwabodhini ('Truth-seekers') Sabha.
 Initially confined to immediate members of the Tagore family, in 2 years it mustered over 500 members.
 In 1840, Debendranath published a Bangla translation of Katha Upanishad.
 A modern researcher describes the Sabha's philosophy as modern middle-class (bourgeois) Vedanta.
 Among its first members were the "two giants of Hindu reformation and Bengal Renaissance, Akshay Kumar Datta "who in 1839 emerged from the life of an anonymous squalor-beset individual" and Ishwar Chandra Vidyasagar the "indigenous moderniser".

-First Covenant and merger with the Tattwabodhini Sabha
+First Covenant and merger with the Bramho Samaj

 On 7th Pous 1765 Shaka (1843) Debendranath Tagore and twenty other Tattwabodhini stalwarts were formally invited by Pt.
 Vidyabagish into the Trust of Brahmo Sabha.
 The Pous Mela at Santiniketan starts on this day.
 From this day forth, the Tattwabodhini Sabha dedicated itself to promoting Ram Mohan Roy's creed.
 The other Brahmins who swore the First Covenant of Brahmoism are: